 - Sugar can weaken your immune system, exacerbating a leaky gut and leading to increased illness.

 The health implications of sugar don’t stop with the gut.
 Regarding metabolic health, high sugar intake correlates with diabetes, weight gain, some cancers, and heart disease.

 When consumed without fiber (as is usually the case with added sugar), sugar can cause blood sugar to spike.
 When blood sugar is constantly high, insulin resistance (also known as pre-diabetes and type II diabetes) can occur.

 The nutrient deficiencies caused by a poor diet (lots of sugar and processed foods) also contribute to insulin resistance.

 How Can I Avoid Added Sugar?

-The answer to this is simple – you can avoid added sugar by eating more whole foods.
-Whole foods are foods in their most natural state (or something you would find on the food chain).
-For example, a baked potato would be a whole food, and a potato chip would be a processed version of that whole food.
+Example: A baked potato is a whole food, while a potato chip is a processed version of that food.
 You would easily find a potato on a food chain, but never a potato chip!

 Tips for decreasing added sugars in your diet

 - Add fresh fruit to cereal or oatmeal instead of sugar